ruixingw/parmhess/tsubasa.rst

    H2O2.gau
   [ruixingw@NTU test~]$ tsubasa.py   # H2O2.gau will be read as INPUTGEOM

 2. :code:`-c CONFIGFILE`: CONFIGFILE should be a file with :code:`.yml` extension.
-If not specified, program will search the CWD for a :code:`.yml` file; if failed, a template :code:`.yml` file will be copied to CWD, named as same as :code:`.gau` file; if it is found, then check if the name of :code:`.yml` file and :code:`.gau` are the same.
-If they are not same, program will raise an error and exit.
+If not specified, program will search the CWD for a :code:`.yml` file; if failed, a template :code:`.yml` file will be copied to CWD, named as same as :code:`.gau` file; if it is found, program will check if the name of :code:`.yml` file is consistent with :code:`.gau` file.
+If they are not same, program will raise an error and then quit.

 ::